Emmanuelle REUNGOAT

 In the Name of the People?
 Common Misconceptions About Populism, (with H. Cuchetti & A. Dézé), Le Cavalier Bleu, 2021.

-A Study of Anti-European Forces: From the Right and the Left, Their Impact from the Past to the Present, Le Bord de l’eau, 2019.
+A Study of Anti-European Forces: On the Right and the Left, Their Impact from the Past to the Present, Le Bord de l’eau, 2019.

 journal issue numbers